Hostetler Truck Trailers

 Dumps are becoming more common as they can also perform tasks similar to an equipment or utility trailer, making a dump trailer the closest thing to a universal trailer.

 Dump trailers mainly come in two styles:

-A deck-over (DO) would be a dump with the wheels tucked underneath the bed, saving the approximately 18" width of a set of fenders, and making the overall width about a foot narrower than a low profile, and sitting up about 4-6" higher.
-This is nice for parking in the street or negotiating narrow clearances.
-It can be a bit more tippy or top heavy, but does a better job dumping on piles, and has the advantage of being lighter (and often cheaper) than a low-profile dump trailer.
+A deckover (DO) dump would be a dump with the wheels tucked underneath the bed, saving the approximately 18-inch width of a set of fenders, and making the overall width about a foot narrower than a low profile, sitting up about four to six feet higher than most industry standards.

 A low-profile (LP) dump trailer refers to a dump with the wheels outside of the frame, making the trailer lower to the ground with a wider stance.
 This makes the trailer very stable, and its low stance makes it ideal for loading equipment.
 A low-profile dump is generally about 18" wider overall than the box size.

-Regardless of trailer type, for larger loads, gooseneck hitch configurations like the one pictured above are recommended for towing stability and improved turning radius, and are most common in 25-32' lengths.
+Regardless of trailer type, for larger loads, gooseneck hitch configurations like the one pictured above are recommended for towing stability and improved turning radius, and are most common in lengths ranging from 25 to 32 feet.

 Recommended Vendor Websites

 Manufacturers will provide a Gross Vehicle Weight Rating (GVWR) for the vehicle you are using to pull.

 This number is not its towing capacity, but rather represents a maximum value of what your vehicle can safely weigh including payload.
 This would include the tongue weight of the trailer, which is the amount of the trailer weight that is distributed to the tow vehicle.
 The remaining trailer weight rests on its axles.